Guide to US Expat Taxes For Americans Living in Germany

 Self-Employment in Germany

 Congrats!
-You’re living your best life in your favorite German town, AND you’re self-employed.
+You’re living your best life in your favorite German town and are self-employed.
 That is no small feat!
 As any American self-employed expat in Germany will probably tell you, the Germans sure love their taxes!

 While you’re busy getting your “Steuererklärung” in order, don’t let this be an excuse to forget your US tax return.